 White Mountain Heather

-Small, scale-like evergreen leaves arranged in four rows cover stems up to 12 in (30 cm) long.
+Small, scale-like evergreen leaves arranged in four rows cover stems up to 12 inches (30 cm) long.
 Common in subalpine parkland, where it can form extensive mats.

-A common shrub, also known as Cascade Azalea, found in the park on open slopes and meadow edges above 3,500 feet (1,066 meters).
+A common shrub, also known as Cascade azalea, found in the park on open slopes and meadow edges above 3,500 feet (1,066 m).
 White flowers grow on top of the previous year's growth and tucked underneath the leaves from the current year.
-It can grow to be 3-6 feet (1-2 meters) tall.
+It can grow to be 3-6 feet (1-2 m) tall.